ratijas/dropSQL/README.md

 # Trivia

-Actually, 'drop' is a process of getting the axe by a student, which is usually expressed as a '/drop' slashtag in telegram group chat.
+Actually, 'drop' is a process of getting the axe by a student, which is usually expressed as a '/drop' slashtag in Telegram group chats.

 '/autism' is an another popular phenomena and frequently used slashtag in Innopolis.